canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q3/QuestionText.md

 - Methods:
     - Note that all methods in this class should be visible from another class
     - An `award` method that receives an `int` as a parameter.
-If there are more **gummies** available than the passed value it should decrease that value from the **gummies** attribute.
-Then it should print the number of remaining gummies in format of "There are x more to give away after the y award", where x is the value of the **gummies** attribute after the subtraction and y is the value of **name**.
+If there are more **gummies** available than the passed value it should decrease the **gummies** attribute by that amount or remain unchanged.
+Then it should print the number of remaining gummies in format of "There are x more to give away after the y award." where x is the value of the **gummies** attribute after the successful or failed subtraction and y is the value of **name**.

 ## Test Class